 WW1 US ARMY 4-IN-HAND SERVICE TIE - Reproduction

 A rare piece of the WW1 doughboy uniform is now made-to-order by W.H.
 Q.M.C. from a period example.
-Each tie is 48" long and crafted in a comfortable high quality lightweight black cotton blend that is sure to stay looking smart with wear.
+Each tie is 48" long.

 Per the 1917 CRAVAT Regulations- Off duty officers and enlisted men: While authorized to be without service coat (in permanent/maneuver camp and out of camp) were to wear the four-in-hand knotted tie.

-As these may be crafted to order, please allow up to a week before shipment.
+As these are crafted to order, please allow up to a week before shipment.